zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/remoteit/device-package.md

 ## Install Remote.It during creation of a new AWS EC2 instance

-For a new virtual machines from cloud service providers, the previous instructions would require you to open port 22 for SSH, setup remote.it, and then close port 22.
-Although this works, there is a way to automatically install remote.it during virtual machine initialization.
+For a new virtual machines from cloud service providers, the previous instructions would require you to open port 22 for SSH, setup Remote.It, and then close port 22.
+Although this works, there is a way to automatically install Remote.It during virtual machine initialization.
 This example covers AWS.

 In AWS, customizing a new virtual machine is done using **user data**.
 Other cloud service providers have similar ways to run commands during the initial machine setup.